rackspace/runway/docs/source/runway_config.rst

       It is only used for custom module type handlers.

     Import path to a custom Runway module handler class.
-    See :ref:`Module Configurations<module-configurations>` for detailed usage.
+    See :ref:`index:Module Configuration` for detailed usage.

     .. rubric:: Example
     .. code-block:: yaml